 If you want more dietary habits, check out my book 101 Ways To Lose Weight And Never Find It Again….as the name suggests, there are quite a few habits in the book for you to try.

 Bump up the protein to lose weight during menopause

-Now if you’ve followed me for longer than a week you’ll know that protein is amazing and a high protein diet has been shown time and time again to confer multiple benefits.
+If you’ve followed me for longer than a week you’ll know that protein is amazing.
+A high protein diet has been shown time and time again to confer multiple benefits.
 It helps you to feel fuller for longer, it helps to repair muscles after exercise, it helps you to get stronger, helps with losing weight, the list goes on and on.
 It’s certainly not just for bodybuilders.

 ^^ that’s my high protein white chicken chilli recipe